September 22, 2014 Leave a comment

 Get the latest NYT Best Sellers at the Allegany County Library System.

 FICTION (Combined Print & E-Book)

-CONCEALED IN DEATH, by J. D. Robb.
-(Penguin Group (USA) Incorporated.)
-Lt.
-Eve Dallas is on the case when the demolition of a building that once sheltered troubled teenagers reveals skeletons hidden in the walls; by Nora Roberts, writing pseudonymously.
+FESTIVE IN DEATH, by J. D. Robb.
+(Putnam.)
+At Christmas, Lt.
+Eve Dallas investigates the murder of a narcissistic personal trainer; by Nora Roberts, writing pseudonymously.

 NONFICTION (Combined Print & E-Book)

 13 HOURS, by Mitchell Zuckoff with members of the Annex Security Team.
 (Twelve.)
 Six C.I.A. contract employees discuss their experience during the attack on the State Department compound and the nearby C.I.A. station called the “annex” in Benghazi, Libya, in 2012.